astronomer/docs/archived_software_docs/version-0.16/access-airflow-database.md

 ## Overview

-On Astronomer, each Airflow deployment is equipped with a PostgreSQL database that serves as Airflow's underlying metadata database and your Airflow Scheduler's source of truth.
+On Astronomer, each Apache Airflow® deployment is equipped with a PostgreSQL database that serves as Airflow's underlying metadata database and your Airflow Scheduler's source of truth.

 On Astronomer Software, a Postgres Metadata database will be created for each individual Airflow Deployment and hosted within your wider Platform Database.